These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing records of endoscopy, dilation, or specialist visits

-Why: Objective diagnostic findings - especially EGD results showing esophagitis, Barrett's esophagus, or strictures - are critical evidence.
+Objective diagnostic findings - especially EGD results showing esophagitis, Barrett's esophagus, or strictures - are critical evidence.
 Examiners document what is in the record; missing records mean missing evidence.

-Do this instead: Gather all GI specialist records, endoscopy reports, barium swallow results, pH monitoring studies, and any dilation procedure notes.
+Instead: Gather all GI specialist records, endoscopy reports, barium swallow results, pH monitoring studies, and any dilation procedure notes.
 Submit them to VA before the exam or bring copies to hand to the examiner.

 Impact: 30% and 60%